HaxeFoundation/HaxeManual/md/manual/std-Lambda.md

 }
 ```

-This example demonstrates the Lamda count, has, foreach and fold function on a set of ints.
+This example demonstrates the Lambda count, has, foreach and fold function on a set of ints.

 ```haxe
 using Lambda;